SirJellyrolls/Project-1-submission/README.md

 -Hands

+Note:There is no github paper becuase you said if we already did the paper we don't need to write it again, however i did include a screen shot of me working with someone elses repo

 About Extra Credit Attempt:
 For an extra credit attempt added a method to to the CarCSV assignment section where excel launches after writing all files for the assignment.